Crossbreeding Systems for Small Herds of Beef Cattle

 Management of matings for this system can also be somewhat complex.
 Additional heterosis is lost if improper matings are made.
 Since generations overlap in cattle, females from both breeds of sire will simultaneously be present in the herd requiring at least two breeding pastures to ensure correct use of the system if natural mating is used.

-Three-breed rotation (Figure 2).
-Three-breed rotations simply add a third breed of bull to the cycle of matings used in a two-breed rotation.
+Three-breed rotations (Figure 3) simply add a third breed of bull to the cycle of matings used in a two-breed rotation.
 Cows are mated to the breed of bull that makes up the smallest proportion of their own composition.
 A three-breed rotation increases use of individual and maternal heterosis to 86 percent of maximum.
 Again, no breed complementation is available.

 Management is more complex than for the two-breed rotation.
 Choice of breeds becomes an important consideration, as the number of breeds included in a rotation is increased.